 This allows the roots to absorb the nutrients and get ready for spring growth.
 There are directions for fertilization on the Texas A&M Agrilife Extension website.

 Make sure our lawnmower is working correctly.
 Don’t fertilize your lawn yet.
 Keep winter weeds in check by mowing and hand pulling.
 Most winter weeds are annuals.
 If you cut them down before they produce seed, you can significantly cut down on weed infestations.
 Do NOT use “weed and feed” products.
+They are a waste of money and time.

 Water is essential for birds, squirrels, butterflies, and bees now.
 Make sure you have a source of water for these creatures.
 Change the water weekly so that I stay relatively fresh.